What do 10 companies that are known for their ingenuity, efficiency, economic responsibility, and ethical vision all have in common?

 6. Sierra Nevada

 Beer seems like it would be an easy zero waste product to manufacture but companies such as Sierra Nevada show that it still takes an effort to make a difference.
-These efforts are why their Chico, CA brewery was certified as platinum-level zero waste by the U.S. Zero Waste Council in 2014.
+These efforts are why their Chico, CA brewery was certified as platinum-level zero waste company by the U.S. Zero Waste Council in 2014.

 The certification wasn’t the only acknowledgment.
 Sierra Nevada claimed to save more than $5 million when they kept 99.8% to 100% of their waste out of landfills.